Cheap Flights, Hotels, Tours, Cruises and Holidays

 What is a One-Way Ticket?

 A one-way ticket is a single flight between two destinations.
-For example: a one way flight from Brisbane to Sydney with no return date.
+For example: a one way from Brisbane to Sydney with no return date.

 What is a Return Ticket?

 A stop-over is a scheduled break between flights lasting longer than 24 hours, at an in-between point when flying to a destination.
-For example: flying Sydney to New York with a stop-over in Los Angeles of more than 24 hours before continuing on to New York.
+For example: flying Sydney to New York with a stop-over in Los Angeles of more than 24 hours before continuing on its route to New York.

 An exception to this rule is for travel entirely within Central America, where it's considered a stop-over when the next scheduled departure is more than six hours after arrival at the intermediate point.